 - Dirty Coward: Rattleshirt's a competent enough fighter, but a coward at heart.
 His own group mocks him for being too afraid to fight Qhorin Halfhand.

 - I Have Many Names: Most of them derogatory.
-The Lord O'Bones, Rattleshirt, Bag Of Bones...
+The Lord O'Bones, Rattleshirt, Bag O'Bones...

 - Jerkass Has a Point: Though a cruel and malicious character, he isn't wrong when he questions Jon's loyalty to the Wildlings or when he continues to be suspicious of him.

 - Known Only by Their Nickname: Always referred to as Rattleshirt or The Lord O'Bones, and his real name is never stated.

 - The Napoleon: Very short and unimpressive outside his suit of bones.